UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/2_expectations.rst

 for more details.

 .. todo::
-   Add link to grading rubric in principles.
+   Add link to grading rubric from Expectations (Andy).

 Also, there are usually ungraded activities for the lessons.
 This is work that you can do to help you really understand and apply the concepts.
 Although